baskerville/bspwm/README.md

         Set the splitting ratio of the focused window.

     focus left|right|up|down
-        Focus the neighbor node situated in the given direction.
+        Focus the neighbor window situated in the given direction.

     shift left|right|up|down
-        Focus the neighbor node situated in the given direction.
+        Exchange the current window with the given neighbor.

     push left|right|up|down
         Push the fence located in the given direction.